Osteopathy

 You can find more information about the possible complaints osteopathy can help with on the website of the Swiss Osteopathic Association

-If you are not sure whether osteopathic treatment is the right choice for your complaint, ask your GP or contact me directly.
+If you are not sure whether osteopathic treatment is the right choice for your complaint, ask your GP or contact us directly.

 The duration and number of sessions depend on the nature of the complaint and the healing process.
 Experience shows that the first session takes a little longer (see below).
 As a rule of thumb, an improvement is expected after 3 to 5 treatments.
 The number of treatments may vary depending on the complaint (e.g. whether acute or chronic).